pingcap/docs-dm/en/task-configuration-file-full.md

 task-mode: all                  # The task mode.
 Can be set to `full`/`incremental`/`all`.
 is-sharding: true               # Whether it is a task to merge shards.
 meta-schema: "dm_meta"          # The downstream database that stores the `meta` information.
-remove-meta: false              # Whether to remove the `meta` information (`checkpoint` and `onlineddl`) corresponding to the task name before starting the replication task.
+remove-meta: false              # Whether to remove the `meta` information (`checkpoint` and `onlineddl`) corresponding to the task name before starting the migration task.
 enable-heartbeat: false         # Whether to enable the heartbeat feature.
 online-ddl-scheme: "gh-ost"     # Only "gh-ost" and "pt" are currently supported.
 case-sensitive: false           # Whether schema/table is case-sensitive.